TomNotArtem/Android_11_on_HTC_One_M7/README.md

 8. Select and copy the text (right-click, select Mark, press Enter) as shown in step 9 on HTCDev 9 website.
 Insert the "My Device ID Token" into the form:" on htcdev.com and click Submit (step 10)
 10. After some time, an email with the Unlock_code files attached will be sent to your mailbox specified during registration.bin
-11. Download it and save it in the c folder:\android
+11. Download it and save it in the c:\android folder.
-12. At the command prompt, type fastboot flash unlocktoken Unlock_code.bin
+12. At the command prompt, type ```fastboot flash unlocktoken Unlock_code.bin```
 13. A menu with unlocking the bootloader should appear on the smartphone.
 Select "Yes" (using the volume control) and press the power button.
 14. The phone will reboot.
 Ready!
 15. To make sure that the bootloader is unlocked, we reboot into the bootloader (see point 5.5) and we see the inscription *** UNLOCKED at the top of the screen ***